A Non-Probabilistic Game-Theoretic Information Theory Which Subsumes Probabilistic Channel Coding: The Calculus of Pricing DC Cones

 Intuitively, $a\in p^{\circ}$ means that the portfolio does not have a positive ``expected payoff'' when the outcome follows the probability distribution $p$.
 There is a one-to-one correspondence between probability vectors and halfspace DC cones,\footnote{A more general correspondence between probability measures and certain convex pricing cones was noted in \cite{shafer2005probability,shafer2010base}.} though many interesting pricing DC cones are not halfspaces, such as (\ref{eq:bsc_feedback}).
 The notion of pricing DC cones is a strict generalization of probability vectors.

 The settings in this paper are non-probabilistic, so ``expected payoff'' has no operational meaning.
 For the sake of presentation, we will often use loose probabilistic analogies to explain pricing DC cones.
-Even though this paper is about a non-probabilistic information theory, completely avoiding any mention to probability would make the paper sound alien to readers.
-Hence, we still mention probability in intuitive explanations (which also hint at how probabilistic theorems can be recovered), but avoid probability in the definitions of coding games.
+We still avoid probability in the definitions of coding games.

 Pricing DC cones can be combined via the following operations.

 {}

 \begin{defn} For $A,B\in\mathrm{DCCone}(\mathcal{Y})$: \begin{itemize} \item Their \emph{sum} is $A+B$ (Minkowski sum).
 This means we can combine the portfolios in $A$ and $B$. \item Their \emph{union} is $A\cup B$.
 This corresponds to our choice of $A$ or $B$ , i.e., we can either choose a portfolio from $A$ or from $B$, but not both. \item Their \emph{intersection} is $A\cap B$.
 This corresponds to the adversary's choice of $A$ or $B$, i.e., we choose portfolios $a\in A$, $b\in B$, and upon revealing $y$, the adversary chooses the worse payoff $\min\{a(y),b(y)\}$.\footnote{Due to downward-closure, $s\in A\cap B$ if and only if there exist $a\in A$, $b\in B$ such that $s(y)=\min\{a(y),b(y)\}$.} \end{itemize} \end{defn} {}